 Example 1 – Very Aggressive

-Tunnel is pivot level for buy/sell.
-Above tunnel, buy breaks, sell at fib numbers.
-At 233 an 377, fade the move for retracement.
+The tunnel is pivot level for buy/sell.
+Above the tunnel, buy breaks, sell at fib numbers.
+At 233 an 377, fade the move for a retracement.
 Below tunnel, sell rallies, buy at the fib numbers.
-Use previous fib numbers in the move as stop loss points.
-This is very aggresive, and woul be appropriate for very short-term traders who have a time-frame of day-trading.
+Use previous fib numbers in the move as stop-loss points.
+This is very aggressive and would be appropriate for very short-term traders who have a time-frame of day-trading.

 Example 2 – Very Conservative

-Like I said, these are just two of an infinite number of risk/reward senarios you can develop using this model.
+As I said, these are just two of an infinite number of risk/reward scenarios you can develop using this model.

 This is not some rigid system, where you have to do this or that.
 It is adaptable, with no right or wrong answers.